Research

 I also have other ongoing research projects in epistemology, metaphysics, philosophy of disability, philosophy of language, AI ethics, and the philosophy of statistics.

-I wrote my dissertation on the topic of vagueness, but for various reasons I haven't tried to publish any of it.
+I wrote my dissertation on the topic of vagueness, but I haven't tried to publish any of it.
+The climate problem seems to me to be more pressing than the Sorites paradox, but I do hope to return to that someday.
 My account (a kind of eliminativist view) is so weird that I don't think anyone else is going to scoop me.
-I hope to return to it someday.

 Selected Publications

-"How to Save Pascal (and Ourselves) from the Mugger," with Ali Hasan, forthcoming, Dialogue
+"How to Save Pascal (and Ourselves) from the Mugger," with Ali Hasan, Dialogue (2023)

 "How Does Disability Affect Wellbeing?
 A Literature Review and Philosophical Analysis," Journal of the Philosophy of Disability (2023)